benclifford/python-fixpoint/README.md

 It turns out to be a lot of wiring of names and values around without much else seemingly happening.
 Perhaps that should be unsurprising: The core of the recursion problem above is about getting the function definition wired through to the right place.

+The supplied base function, eg `fib` in the concrete example, is replaced by `tied_fn` which calls the base function with an extra argument on the front, to fit the special calling convention.

+That extra argument on the front is almost but not quite the function itself: instead it's the result of performing this knot tying one more time, so that every time it is invoked, it always adds on the appropriate extra parameter.

 Using this, it's possible to even combine both of the examples above and make a recursive `lambda` fibonacci that can be serialised between processes.

 The definition: